Steinhatchee Springs Wildlife Management Area occupies 20,909 acres along the

 and jointly managed with the Florida Fish and Wildlife Conservation Commission.

-The Steinhatchee River flows 28 miles from Mallory Swamp in Lafayette County,
+The Steinhatchee River flows 35 miles from swamps in Lafayette County,

 through Taylor and Dixie counties to the Gulf of Mexico.
 Just north of the town